• Skip to primary navigation

 A good friend once said to me, "drinking tea is like getting a friendly handshake, but drinking coffee is like getting a warm hug."
 It's so so true.

-I look forward to the warm embrace of a good cup 'o joe every morning with my breakfast.
-I do like a touch of sweetness and creaminess in my coffee though (sorry to all you black coffee purists)!
-That's where this Homemade Healthy Coffee Creamer comes in!
+I look forward to the warm embrace of a good cup ‘o joe every morning with my breakfast.
+I do like a touch of sweetness and creaminess in my coffee, which is why I created this homemade coffee creamer recipe.

 If you're a creamer user like me, you will love that this Paleo Vanilla Coffee Creamer is just slightly sweet but adds a wonderful, deep, complex, vanilla flavor to your coffee!